apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/yaml-config/authority.en.md

        password: sharding
 ```

-illustrate:
+Explanation:
 - Two users are defined: `root@%` and `sharding`;
 - `authenticationMethodName` is not specified for `root@127.0.0.1`, Proxy will automatically choose the authentication method according to the frontend protocol;
-- privilege provider is not specified, the default `ALL_PERMITTED` will be used;
+- Privilege provider is not specified, the default `ALL_PERMITTED` will be used;

 ### Authentication configuration

-Custom authentication configuration can meet the needs of users in some specific scenarios.
+The custom authentication configuration allows users to greater leeway to set their own custom configurations according to their scenarios.
 Taking `openGauss` as the frontend protocol type as an example, its default authentication method is `scram-sha-256`.
 If the user `sharding` needs to use an old version of the psql client (which does not support `scram-sha-256`) to connect to the Proxy, the administrator may allow sharding to use the `md5` method for password authentication.
 The configuration is as follows: